kekse1/dump.js/README.md

 There are (very less) parse functions to interprete your parameters.

 Mostly it's the color string parser, which interpretes RGB input colors (separated by `,` or `;` (optionally)).
-And for the `--without` or `--with` you can also define more than one byte, separated via `,`, and even byte ranges via `-`.
+And for the `--without` or `--only` you can also define more than one byte, separated via `,`, and even byte ranges via `-`.
 And an optional last `/` separator to define the step!

-So e.g., when you want to show only even/odd numbers, e.g. try `--with{,out} '0-255/2'`.
+So e.g., when you want to show only even/odd numbers, e.g. try `--without/--only '0-255/2'`.

 ## Download
 You can download it by browsing the [**`./src/`**](./src/).
 It's a [`Node.js`](https://nodejs.org/) **sub** project.